(Disclosure: Some of the links below may be affiliate links)

 Most financial advisors do not have your interest at heart, but theirs!
 This is the main issue with financial advisors.
 Most are biased.
 And this bias can cost you a lot of money in the long term.

 And there are other issues with financial advisors as well.
-So, in this article, we are going to delve into the problems with financial advisors.
+So, in this article, we will delve into the problems with financial advisors.

 What does a financial advisor do?